How the process works

 Your new supplier will send you a welcome pack and/or welcome email.
 This will confirm all the details of your new plan that we will have discussed over the phone with you.
 Keep this letter or email handy as it will contain lots of useful information, including your account number and unit rates.

 Your new supplier will confirm the date your energy supply will switch over.
 It is highly recommended that you take a meter reading on this date.
 This reading will then be used as the closing reading with your old supplier, and the opening reading with your new supplier.

-The last thing you need to do is pay your final bill to the previous supplier.
+The final step in the process is for you to pay your final bill to the previous supplier.

-Now sit back, relax and enjoy all the money we’ve helped save you!
+Now sit back, relax and enjoy all the money we’ve helped you save!